gbiagomba/Hephaestus/README.md

 ## Whats in the rsc/ and old/ file?
 The above mentioned scripts, but dont take my word for it, go right ahead and peek for yourself ;)

-## Some Ascii art:
+## Some Ascii Art:
-SOme github mascot ascii art awesomeness!
+Some github mascot ascii art awesomeness!
 ```
 +----------------------------------------------------------------------------------------------------+
 |oooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo|